 Interfaith Ministries for Greater Houston (IM) is grateful to have completed phase II of its Capital Campaign and is excited to announce plans to create the Brigitte and Bashar Kalai Plaza of Respect at its 3303 Main Street headquarters in Midtown.
 The Plaza will be dedicated to the interfaith work of three of our city’s most celebrated faith leaders — Archbishop Joseph Fiorenza, Rabbi Samuel Karff and Reverend William A. Lawson.
 It will be the capstone of the IM campus and a beautiful civic space in the heart of Midtown.

 The Plaza will complete IM’s campus, a project which started in 2012 with the launch of the Many Faiths Building Together capital campaign.
-Now, we must raise the final $2.5 million of the $14,200,000 total campaign goal for the construction of the Plaza and establish a Reserve Fund needed to maintain the campus.

-Thank you to our leading Plaza donors:
+Thank you to our leading Phase II capital campaign donors:

 - Brigitte and Bashar Kalai – Plaza of Respect

-- Patti and Richard Everett – Meditation Garden
+- Patti and Richard Everett – Forum

 - Shell Oil Company – Banner of Respect

 - The Clark & Charlene Thompson Foundation – Pillar of Light honoring Archbishop Fiorenza

 (left to right) Rev. Lawson, Archbishop Fiorenza, Rabbi Karff

 A Powerful Trio